Row Filters

 When a user variable is used with the IN or NOT IN operator, the attribute value is split on commas to produce the list.
 With BETWEEN, both bounds can be user variables.

-User variable resolution is fail-closed: when a referenced attribute is missing and has no default value, the query is denied with a permission error.
-This prevents accidental data exposure from misconfigured attributes.
+An attribute can define a default value used when a particular user has no explicit value set.
+Resolution is fail-closed: only when a referenced attribute is missing and has no default is the query denied with a permission error.
+This prevents accidental data exposure from misconfigured attributes — a developer whose attribute is unset sees no rows rather than all rows.

 How Filters Combine